-- 3. Specify the minimum client version to be enforced on the Pulse Desktop client eg: 5.2R1. - 4.
-Click Save.

-- 5. Select Version to Activate/Delete the version details. - 6.
+- Specify the minimum client version to be enforced for the required client.
+If minimum client version is not specified for any specific type of client, then any version of the client will be allowed to - connect to the PCS without any minimum client version enforcement for that specific client. - 4.
+Click Save. - 5.
+Select Version to Activate/Delete the version details. - 6.
 Click Browse to select a Pulse Secure Client package. - 7.
 Click Upload to add packages.